Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/examples/PrivateGPT_w_AFD_WAF_existing_DNS_zone/README.md

 # Private ChatGPT with Azure Front Door + Firewall on existing DNS zone

-This example will create a Privately hosted instance of ChatGPT on Azure OpenAI.
+This example will create a Privately hosted instance of ChatBot/ChatGPT on Azure OpenAI with AFD + WAF using an existing DNS zone for the custom domain configuration.
 This example will create the following:

 ## Prerequisites